 (dd) if asset-backed debt securities are issued, the following information must be included:

 supplementary information on the underlying assets as required by section 6.
-Applicant issuers must ensure that the website addresses where the financial information of the issuing entities of the underlying assets, as referred to in paragraph 6.7(b)(ix), are included in the pricing supplement, offering circular or the report produced by issuers for its investors.the pricing supplement, offering circular or report produced by issuers for its investors must indicate if the proceeds of the debt security issue will be used to acquire underlying assets and if so, the date on which the assets will be transferred to the issuer
+Applicant issuers must ensure that the website addresses where the financial information of the issuing entities of the underlying assets, as referred to in paragraph 6.7(b)(ix), are included in the pricing supplement, offering circular or the report produced by issuers for its investors.
+If this information is included in the report produced by issuers for its investors, the pricing supplement or offering circular must include the URL address where the report produced by issuers for its investors will be available; and

+the pricing supplement, offering circular or report produced by issuers for its investors must indicate if the proceeds of the debt security issue will be used to acquire underlying assets and if so, the date on which the assets will be transferred to the issuer.
+If this information is included in the report produced by issuers for its investors, the pricing supplement or offering circular must include the URL address where the report produced by issuers for its investors will be available;

 (ee) if the debt security is linked to the performance of an index (other than inflation indices), the following must be included: